danvk/travis-weigh-in/README.md

 If you don't see code sizes posted, check out the logs of your Travis-CI builds for details on what went wrong.

+# Notes

+If you rename the file, the weigh-in script won't be able to track size changes through the rename.
+You'll get size change information for subsequent commits after the rename is merged onto `master`, though.

+In a pull request, the "push" build pushes an absolute code size, while the "pr" build pushes a size with changes (e.g. "+10 bytes").
+If the "push" build finishes first, you'll see the absolute size before you see the delta.

 [Travis-CI]: https://travis-ci.org/